abrashid/work-sample/terraform/kubernetes/README.md

 cluster_ca_certificate = "LS0tLS1CRUdJTiB..."
 ```

-# host posrt number could be different.
+# Host port number could be different.
 Check the port number is same in the var file.

 # After configuring the provider, run terraform init to download the latest version and initialize your Terraform workspace.
 ```